Skip to contents

 visit

-Parental visits index representing the number of visits to the school site
+Parental visits index, representing the number of visits to the school site

 counseling

-Parent counseling index calculated from data on time spent with child on school-related topics such as reading together, etc.
+Parent counseling index, calculated from data on time spent with child on school-related topics such as reading together, etc.

 teacher

-Number of teachers at a given site
+Number of teachers at the given site

 reading